awnt/awnt.github.io/_posts/2021-06-01-Bank Churn.md

 ```

-### chi-square test of independence
+### Testing hypotheses : chi-square test
-H0: The two variables are independent.
+use chi-square to determine whether there is a significant association between churners and non-churners on that factor.
-H1: The two variables relate to each other.
+H0: The variables are independent.
-We have a chi-squared value of 5.5569.
-Since we get a p-Value less than the significance level of 0.05, we reject the null hypothesis and conclude that the two variables are in fact dependent.
+H1: The variables relate to each other.

-We have studied about chi-square tests and its parameters with the example in detail.
-These parameters with examples which we have discussed will help you to correlate with real-life examples based on chi-square-tests.
+The tests represent four variables including Gender,Num of Products,Active members and Locations are indeed useful for churn prediction ,the p-values of which are less than the significance level(0.05).Whereas Tenure and Credit Card have p-values considered significant which implies the lack of evident association between churn and those two.

 **Gender**
 ```
 Pearson's Chi-squared test